Oct 28, 2024

 Press Release

-CHICAGO ― William Davis Gaillard, MD, PhD, FAES will be presented with the 2024 Clinical Science Research Award during the 2024 Annual Meeting of the American Epilepsy Society (AES).
+CHICAGO ― William Davis Gaillard, MD, FAES will be presented with the 2024 Clinical Science Research Award during the 2024 Annual Meeting of the American Epilepsy Society (AES).
 The Research Recognition Awards are the Society's highest research awards to encourage and recognize active basic science and clinical investigators whose research contributes importantly to understanding and conquering epilepsy.

 Dr. Gaillard’s research utilizes and devises advanced structural and functional imaging to examine the effects of epilepsy and developmental disorders on brain structure and function.
 His work has provided fundamental insights into the biology of brain plasticity.
 Ultimately, the goal of his research is to improve the outcomes and lives of children with epilepsy.